kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

 # 3. Concurrency control layers

-MySQL applies several distinct locking mechanisms during DML.
-They operate at different granularities and must not be conflated: conflating them is a common source of incorrect conclusions such as “READ COMMITTED disables all gap locks.”
-Each mechanism addresses a separate question—whether DDL may alter the table definition, how the storage engine enters the statement, and whether another transaction may modify a given index record or the gap preceding it.
+MySQL applies several locking mechanisms during DML.
+The mechanisms operate at distinct granularities and must be distinguished: equating them yields incorrect conclusions—for example, that READ COMMITTED eliminates all gap locking.
+Each mechanism answers a different question: whether DDL may change table metadata, how the storage engine is notified of statement intent, and whether another transaction may modify a given index record or the gap that precedes it.

-Unless otherwise stated, the examples below use InnoDB under the default **REPEATABLE READ** isolation level and the following schema:
+Unless noted otherwise, the examples below assume InnoDB under the default **REPEATABLE READ** isolation level and the schema:

 ```sql
 CREATE TABLE t (